 Not the same as the Southern grits you can find in the South.
 It’s a different corn variety.
 It cooks pretty fast and as soon as it thickens up in the pot, you can season it with herbs and cheese, spread it in a rimmed baking sheet and top with vegetables and bake it to pizza pie perfection.

 In this recipe I use Bob’s Red Mill polenta which is a coarser variety.
 This gives the baked polenta some structure.
 You can use finer polenta – just expect it to be more of a soft texture that you scoop into bowl rather than slice.

-This recipe is topped with tomatoes which I marinate in olive oil, garlic and salt + pepper while the polenta thickens on the stove – it gives the baked polenta a bruschetta flavor.
+This Baked Polenta with Zucchini is topped with tomatoes which I marinate in olive oil, garlic and salt + pepper while the polenta thickens on the stove – it gives the baked polenta a bruschetta flavor.
 The polenta itself is mixed with dried basil, thyme and feta.